New Homes for Rent in Atlanta, GA, 2026 – Best Options Right Now

 How much house can you afford with your salary?

-Aim for the entire monthly housing costs (mortgage, property taxes, and insurance) to be no more than 30% of your gross monthly income in order to assess how much house you can afford with your pay.
+Aim for the entire monthly housing costs (mortgage, property taxes, and insurance) to be no more than 30% of your gross monthly income.

 How much do new homes for rent in Atlanta, GA, cost in 2026?